 The other important replacement is that of Ramdas Athawale:

-A dalit leader, who is famous as a Gandhian, has been elevated to the council at a very important and strategic time.
-The death of Rohith Vemula and the ill treatment of Dalit students across various universities and educational institutions across the country put the government on back foot, with anti-dalit allegations.
+A Dalit leader, who is famous as a Gandhian, has been elevated to the council at a very important and strategic time.
+The death of Rohith Vemula and the ill-treatment of Dalit students across various universities and educational institutions across the country put the government on the back foot, with anti-Dalit allegations.
 By appointing Athawale to the ministerial rank, the PM is looking to make up for the face lost during the past few months.

 An important figure in Maharashtra politics, Athawale is also close to BJP’s Maharashtra ally Shiv Sena and can be an asset between the two.